2021 Covid Operating Plan

 Masks are required for all passengers on public (i.e. district) transportation (busses, school-owned vehicles) per federal regulation regardless of age or vaccination status.

 Bus drivers will establish assigned seats and ensure that students sit where assigned to assist with contact tracing.
+Seating charts will be provided to the school nurses to assist in contact tracing when necessary.

 Bus windows should remain open as much as possible to allow for increased ventilation.